Ambrisentan

 Use with other medicines

-• Ambrisentan can interact with other medicines.
-You should tell your doctor (including your general practitioner, rheumatologist and others) about all medicines you are taking or plan to take.
+- Ambrisentan can interact with other medicines.
+You should tell your doctor (including your GP, rheumatologist and other health professionals) about all medicines you are taking or plan to take.
 This includes over-the-counter or herbal/naturopathic medicines.

 • The following medicines may interfere with ambrisentan.
 Some should not be taken with ambrisentan.
 For others, the dose may need to be adjusted.

-• Ambrisentan does not increase the risk of side effects from low dose aspirin (taken for prevention of heart attack and strokes).
+− rifampicin (used for tuberculosis). - Ambrisentan does not increase the risk of side effects from low-dose aspirin (taken for prevention of heart attack and strokes).

 Vaccines